anibalcoral/OpenShift-Virtualization-GitOps/README.md

 export GUID=user01  # Not necessary if you are running at bastion lab ansible-playbook -i /opt/OpenShift-Virtualization-GitOps/inventory/localhost /opt/OpenShift-Virtualization-GitOps/playbooks/demo1-manual-change.yaml -e "guid=$GUID"

-# Direct using run-demos.sh with parameter
+# Use the demo runner:
 ./run-demos.sh 1
 ```